donecollectively/stellar-contracts-site/src/pages/docs/reference/design-principles.md

 As they continue implementing different details of their apps and transactions, this trend should continue, with ***application-domain helper functions*** developers can fluently find and use.

 The patterns of naming convention provide strong hints to name things in ways that promote fluent coding.
 A developer may not remember the full  name of a `mkDatum...` or `mustFind...` method, but autocomplete based on those conventions gives them great leverage.

+### Naming conventions in Stellar

+  * **Activities** get active verbs like _`receivingNFT`_, _`mintingNamedToken`_, or _`suggestingCharterChange`_.
+  * **mkTxn**XxYyy() methods start the creation of a transaction, and the purpose of that transaction is found in the rest of its name.
+  * **mkDatum**XxYyy() methods are used for generating specific types of Datum structures for use in on-chain transactions.
+They can express ***configuration*** or ***state management***  semantics.
+  * **mustFind**XxxYy**Utxo**() methods are used for the pattern of finding some particular UTxO - often one with a particular UUT.
+Frequently used in transaction-creation partials.

+{% callout %}
+_These four patterns of **naming things** cover most of the common interactions dApps will have from UI code, at the bridge to their Helios contracts._

+{% /callout %}

+There are some additional naming conventions that are equally important, but may be seen less frequently wtihin UI code.
+They pave they way for great architecture, collaboration between contract-scripts, flexibility and reusability.

+  * **txn**XxYyy() aka "partials" - these methods add details to a transaction, when those details are not fit to stand as a separate txn.
+Partials can't stand on their own; they enable or guard other transactions.
+Great for collaborator contracts.
+  * **related**XxYyy() - these methods exist to express relationships to delegates (i.e. other on-chain/off-chain scripts).
+Functions using this pattern will likely include a call to `addScriptWithParams`, referencing a Stellar Contract subclass fitting the meaning found in the "XxYyy" part.

 ## How to Build Your Contracts